 For details on the sentence data model and its elements, see For developers: Sentences.

 When you aggregate contact data from different sources, it is necessary that this data contains information about the user identification in the respective systems.
-Contacts are mapped to users usually when they log in or after they enter information in Sitefinity CMS forms.
-With this type of data import, you aim at mapping the contacts from the current data source to contacts from another data source through their IDs, so that Progress Sitefinity Digital Experience Cloud identifies the users from different sources as one and the same contact and uses these details in the contact profile.
+Visitors are mapped to contacts usually when they log in or after they enter information in Sitefinity CMS forms.
+With this type of data import, you aim at mapping the contacts from the current data source to contacts from another data source through their IDs, so that Progress Sitefinity Digital Experience Cloud identifies the visitors from different sources as one and the same contact and uses these details in the contact profile.

 Thus, contact mapping describes how a contact is represented in different systems.
-For example: Sitefinity.com/Client1 <-> CRM/ClientA
+For example: mydomain.com/Contact1 <-> CRM/ContactA

 For more information, see For developers: SubjectMapping.